 People coming in and out of the house means that the doors will be open a lot.
 If you decide to keep your pet out so your family and friends can say hello, make sure you watch all open doors to make sure that your four-legged friend doesn’t run out in all the excitement and get lost.

 Prepare a Hideaway

 Even if you are keeping your pet out with everyone, you should still have a designated space they can hide in if things get too overstimulating.
 Ideally, that space should have their food and water, as well as toys and comfy places to snuggle up.
 After all, they may be there for a while.
-If your pet gets stressed by a lot of people, consider putting them in their safe place when your company arrives.
+If your pet gets stressed by many people, consider putting them in their safe place when your company arrives.

 After the fun of opening presents, there’s a lot of pretty paper, and ribbons, and plastic packing materials, and tape everywhere.
 This shiny trash of the season can be quite hazardous to your pet if ingested.
 One of the best ways to manage this is to assign a family member to monitor the trash situation.
-Be sure to clean it up as soon as possible to lessen the chances of them getting a hold of it.
+Be sure to clean it up as soon as possible to lessen the chances of getting a hold of it.

 There is a lot to consider this holiday season to keep your furry family members safe.
 Keep this in mind, and your whole family, whether they have two legs or four, should have a safe and happy holiday!